KevsWit/SafeGuide/README.md

 ### 🔐 Safety and Prevention

 - **Crime maps and dangerous zones**: The app visually highlights areas with higher crime incidence, allowing users to avoid high-risk areas and choose safer routes.
+- **Disaster and incident tracking**: A dashboard based on government emergency data (SGR) shows hazardous events like intoxications, natural disasters, or mass disturbances.
 - **Real-time alerts**: By integrating open data and local sources, the app will notify users of recent incidents or unsafe events.

 ---